quicwg/base-drafts/draft-ietf-quic-transport.md

 connection.

-Packets with long headers include at least two connection IDs, which are used to establish the connection IDs that are used for the connection when established, see {{negotiating-connection-ids}} for details.
+Packets with long headers include at least two connection IDs, which are used to determine the connection IDs that are used for the connection when established, see {{negotiating-connection-ids}} for details.

 Packets with short headers ({{short-header}}) only include the Destination Connection ID and omit the explicit length.
 The length of the Destination Connection ID field is expected to be known to endpoints.
-Endpoints using a connection-ID based load balancer could agree with the load balancer on a fixed or minimum length and on an encoding for connection IDs.
+Endpoints that use a load balancer that routes based on connection ID could agree with the load balancer on a fixed or minimum length and on an encoding for connection IDs.
 This fixed portion could encode an explicit length, which allows the entire connection ID to vary in length and still be used by the load balancer.

 A Version Negotiation ({{packet-version}}) packet echoes the connection IDs selected by the client, both to ensure correct routing toward the client and to